Building the Toolbox

 My Writing Philosophy

-I believe that you must do the work.
-And when something gets in the way, you go to the toolbox and find the tool that gets you back to doing it.
+I believe in doing the work.
+When something gets in the way, you go to the toolbox and find the tool that gets you back to writing.
 The simpler, the better.

 Think of this toolbox as one more data point in your writing journey.
 Take what works, leave what doesn't.
 There's no single right way to write.